asdcid/Chloroplast-genome-assembly/README.md

 ### cp\_DNA\_extraction

-Mapping all trimmed reads to refs (31 known Eucalyptus chloroplast genomes, all double-up) to get the chloroplast reads.
+Mapping all trimmed reads to refs (31 known Eucalyptus chloroplast genomes, all double-up, in case read maps to the 'cut-point') to get the chloroplast reads, using Blasr
 ```
 ./1_pre_assembly/2_cpDNAExtraction/longRead/1_run_Blasr.sh
 ```